Phil Keaggy: 1970s

-In 1971, Glass Harp released a follow up album, Synergy.
-Again Keaggy's Christian faith surfaced in some of the lyrics.
-The guitarist notes, "That album was a real experience because I was able to sing 'The Answer', a song I wrote right after my conversion to Christ.
-And with...producers and an engineer that didn't care about Jesus, I was surprised that out of 15 songs, one of the ten that got on the album was 'The Answer'.
+In 1971, Glass Harp released a follow-up album, Synergy.
+Again, Keaggy's Christian faith surfaced in some of the lyrics.
+He notes, "That album was a real experience because I was able to sing 'The Answer', a song I wrote right after my conversion to Christ... with...producers and an engineer that didn't care about Jesus, I was surprised that out of 15 songs, one of the ten that got on the album was 'The Answer'.
 I praise Jesus for that work, because it's just a simple song of testimony."

-The following year the band released its third album: It Makes Me Glad, which included a version of the old spiritual "Do Lord".
+The next year the band released its third album: It Makes Me Glad, which included a version of the old spiritual "Do Lord".
 "We all worked the best that we could.
-The group knew that it would be our last album together because I had given notice that I was going to leave.
-And on August 8, I did.
+The group knew that it would be our last album together because I had given notice that I was going to leave... on August 8, I did.
 It was a really heavy thing for everybody."

-Having recorded three albums with Glass Harp, Keaggy left the band in 1972.
-Keaggy says, "We enjoyed playing together and we really got tight musically.
+After recording three albums with Glass Harp, Keaggy left the band in 1972.
+He said, "We enjoyed playing together and we really got tight musically.
 But spiritually we were going different directions."

-In 1973 Keaggy released What a Day, his first solo album.
+In 1973 he released What a Day, his first solo album.
 The songs were written while Keaggy was still with Glass Harp.
-Keaggy performed all the instruments on the album.
-The title track remains a staple of Keaggy's concerts up to the present day.
+He performed all the instruments on the album.
+The title track is a staple of Keaggy's concerts up to the present day.

 Keaggy married his wife Bernadette in the summer of 1973.
-He then took a brief hiatus from recording on his own and only toured in support of other artists like Love Song, 2nd Chapter of Acts, Paul Clark, and Nancy Honeytree.
+He took a brief hiatus from recording on his own and only toured in support of other artists like Love Song, 2nd Chapter of Acts, Paul Clark, and Nancy Honeytree.
 Years later, Amboy Dukes guitarist Ted Nugent was quoted as saying "I don't know what happened to that Phil Keaggy.
 He could have saved the world with his guitar."

-Keaggy and his wife had migrated to rural Freeville, N.Y., to participate in, and become immersed in the discipleship program of Love Inn Community led by Scottish-American disc-jockey Scott Ross.
+Keaggy and his wife moved to rural Freeville, New York, to participate in and become immersed in the discipleship program of Love Inn Community led by Scottish-American disc-jockey Scott Ross.
 Ross affiliated himself and Love Inn Community with the Shepherding Movement, which progressively took on many characteristics of an authoritarian cult.
-It was not until Keaggy extracted himself from this group, and the menial labor to which they had largely confined him, that he once again began to record significant music.
+Not until Keaggy extracted himself from the group and the menial labor to which they had largely confined him did he once again begin to record significant music.